 There’s no shortage of Grade 3 events spread throughout the year, with barely a week going by without one taking place from the moment the season commences in October.
-24 chases and 16 hurdles, run over a total of 11 different courses, make up the total of 40 British Grade 3 races, as detailed in the table below.
+There are 25 chases and 17 hurdles, run over a total of 13 different courses, that make up the total of 42 British Grade 3 races, as detailed in the table below.

 |Silver Trophy Handicap Hurdle||Chepstow||2m 4f||4yo +|

 |Greatwood Hurdle||Cheltenham||2m ½f||4yo +|

 |Becher Chase||Aintree||3m 2f||5yo +|

 |Classic Chase||Warwick||3m 5f||5yo +|